aristanetworks/anta/.github/documentation-output-snapshots.md

   nrfu --tags leaf table
 ```

 Use the command displayed in the target documentation page as the source of truth.
 Match its device, tag, catalog, and report options exactly.
-Do not regenerate PSIRT snapshots unless the PSIRT lab is available and its expected advisory state has been confirmed.
+Do not regenerate PSIRT snapshots unless the PSIRT lab is available and you have confirmed its expected advisory state.

 ## Documentation-only custom tests